This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may need regular tests of your brain function.
 Write down your questions so you remember to ask them during your visits.

-Prevent another stroke:
+Prevent another hemorrhagic stroke:

-- Eat healthy foods: The foods you eat can help prevent or manage high blood pressure, high cholesterol, and diabetes.
-Eat foods that are low in fat, cholesterol, salt, and sugar.
+- Eat a variety of healthy foods.
+Healthy foods include whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Eat at least 5 servings of fruits and vegetables each day.
-Include foods that are high in potassium, such as potatoes and bananas.
+Choose foods that are low in fat, cholesterol, salt, and sugar.
+Eat foods that are high in potassium, such as potatoes and bananas.